By: Spencer Israel

 While there’s no guarantee that any insider will sell once the lock-up expires, the fact that they can is enough of a catalyst that entire trading strategies are centered around this.
-Some companies, like Alibaba ($BABA) and Facebook ($FB), saw added volatility in the days leading up to and after their lock-ups.
+Some companies, like Alibaba and Facebook, saw added volatility in the days leading up to and after their lockups.

 The SEC’s Edgar site is a great source to track upcoming lockup expirations.

-The author holds no positions in any of the stocks mentioned.
+The author has no positions in any of the stocks mentioned.

 Active Trading with Lightspeed

-Lightspeed provides active traders with all the tools required to help them find success in stock trading, and we have been developing and honing our active trader platform to offer the best possible user experience in the marketplace.
-With the intuitive interface layouts and institutional quality stock and option scanners, we aim to help traders reach their goals, no matter what their strategy is.
+Lightspeed, a division of Lime Brokerage, provides active traders with all the tools required to help them find success in stock trading, and we have been developing and honing our active trader platform to offer an optimal user experience.
+With the intuitive interface layouts and institutional quality stock and options scanners, we aim to help traders reach their goals, no matter what their strategy is.
 We also offer our clients some of the lowest trading fees in the industry.